approvals/ApprovalTests.cpp/doc/mdsource/CMakeIntegration.source.md

 ## Scenarios when developing ApprovalTests.cpp

 ### Developing ApprovalTests.cpp with test framework sources

+**Note:** The files in this section can be viewed and downloaded from [develop_approvaltests](https://github.com/claremacrae/ApprovalTests.cpp.CMakeSamples/tree/master/develop_approvaltests).

 It is useful to be able to edit and debug both this project and the test frameworks that it depends upon.
 It helps to be able to see the source code of these frameworks, rather than just the single-header releases that are copied in to the third_party directory here.